Earlz/uniwire/README.md

 ## Data format

+All data (including packet headers) is sent as 9 bit bytes.
+The last bit should be the opposite of whatever the last bit in the data byte is.
+In case of length corruption, this helps to identify when the slave device is done sending a message.

 Data is not encoded in any special way, it is just bits written to the line.
 No manchester encoding or anything special.
 Due to the clock calibration step, this should not present any problems.
 In dynamic environments where clockrates my change, such as in drastically different temperatures, all devices should recalibrate their clock to the master clock every X number of messages

 List of states that the protocol goes through(?)